AgoraIO-Community/agora-unity-partychat-demo/README.md

 # agora-unity-partychat-demo
-Unity video party chat using Agora SDK and Photon.
+Unity video party chat using Agora SDK for RTE chat and Photon for networked multiplayer scene.
 Refer to the [Medium post](https://medium.com/p/76769cdd200/edit) for project setup from scratch!

 ## Before You Start